Spyderisk/Access-Tool/README.md

 [Raise an issue to tell us](https://github.com/Spyderisk/Access-Tool/issues/new) if you have a problem, or just want to say it is working great for you.

 One day, we would like to take the text file description of an Access application and processes it so it can be run using open source tools on Linux.
-But we are not there yet.
+We are not there yet, but this is an excellent first step.

 ## TL;DR overview of Kraken

 Kraken makes Microsoft Access code repeatable, using plain ASCII (really UTF-8) text files.
 This means that someone can find your Access code online (say on GitHub, SourceHut or CodeBerg) and then:

 * clone the Git repository containing your code in text files, onto their Windows computer
 * run Kraken on their Windows computer, which imports these text files into their copy of Microsoft Access to re-create your application.

 They will see the same program, database and user interface you developed, but they only had access to the code on GitHub.
 They have *repeated* your program independently.